sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 *   **Go Version**: `go version go1.26.3 darwin/arm64`
 *   **Machine Details**: Apple M1 Pro (10-core CPU, 16GB unified memory, macOS)
 *   **Target Library Version**: `github.com/sudorandom/protojsonx@v0.0.6`
+*   **Benchmark Commit**: `b8fff78c`
 *   **Benchmark Source**: The benchmark code is available in the [benchmarks/](https://github.com/sudorandom/kmcd.dev/tree/main/content/posts/2026/benchmarking-protojsonx/benchmarks/) folder.
 *   **Test Execution Command**:
     ```bash
     go test -bench="." -benchmem -benchtime=5s -count=5 ./...
     ```

 All benchmarks were run on an otherwise idle machine using a multi-run sequence to ensure statistical stability.
 All runs were performed on an AC-powered, thermally-settled machine to prevent thermal throttling or low-power state interference.
 The reported metrics (`ns/op`, `B/op`, and `allocs/op`) represent the averages returned by Go's benchmark runner across five independent iterations of 5-second runs.
-The JSON payloads are structurally similar and contain the exact same fields, types, and values.
+The JSON payloads use the same logical fields, types, and values, though the ProtoJSON and generic JSON implementations are not intended to be byte-for-byte semantic equivalents.

 I left `GOMAXPROCS` at Go’s default for this machine, which was 8.